 Across the country, and right here in San Diego, there have been many injury accidents involving electric scooters.
 There are no training requirements for those who want to ride the scooters and riders do not have to wear helmets.
 Inexperienced riders have proven to be a danger to both themselves and to other people around them.
 Right now, they can be driven up to 15 mph.
 At these speeds, both riders and pedestrians can suffer major injuries in the event of a crash.

 Despite the new regulations for scooters, we know that there will be more injuries.
 There are always going to be pedestrian injuries.
-At the Law Offices of Eugene G. Bruno, we will help pedestrian crash victims get the compensation they deserve.
+At the Eugene Bruno & Associates, we will help pedestrian crash victims get the compensation they deserve.
 This can include: